ooaklee/ghatd/external/usermanager/README.md

 # User Manager

 The `usermanager` package is a high-level, full-stack service designed to simplify managing users and their associated data.
-It acts as an orchestrator, integrating with various other packages like `user`, `group`, and `contacter` to provide a unified API for common user-centric operations.
+It acts as an orchestrator, integrating with packages such as `user/v2`, `group`, and `contacter` to provide a unified API for common user-centric operations.

 This guide gives an overview of the `usermanager` architecture, its key features, and how to interact with its API.